Knowledge base

 Has this FAQ been helpful?

-This guide explains how to change the PHP version used in the command line (PHP CLI) on an Infomaniak Web Hosting.
+This guide explains how to modify the PHP version used in the command line (PHP CLI) on an Infomaniak Web Hosting.

 Preamble